keboola/developers-docs/extend/publish/index.md

     - Use `appInfo.dataOut` for extractors which send data outside (omit `appInfo.dataIn` for extractors).
     - Use `appInfo.dataIn` for writers which bring data into KBC project (omit `appInfo.dataOut` for writers).
     - Use `appInfo.dataOut` and/or `appInfo.dataOut` for applications.
+- Use `appInfo.beta` in [UI options](/extend/component/ui-options/) if you suspect changes to the component behavior.
 - Licensing information must be valid, and the vendor description must be current.

 ### Component Configuration